kbackowski/factory-boy/README.md

 ===========

 Factory Boy is an library for Node.js which provides factories for objects creation.
-It's highly inspired by the fabolous [factory\_girl](http://github.com/thoughtbot/factory_girl) library for Ruby on Rails.
+It's highly inspired by the fabulous [factory\_girl](http://github.com/thoughtbot/factory_girl) library for Ruby on Rails.

 It comes with support for :